martigso/stortingOCR/README.md

 Git, ImageMagick, and Tesseract-OCR needs to be installed in order for the scripts to run.

 ### Image converting
+To do the converting from PDF through image to text, run `bash bash/universalNoiseReduction.sh` and follow the instructions given there.
+The script goes through the following steps:

 1. Getting pdfs and splitting into single pages at the following quality: